SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 ### Example: Power of a number

-Write a function that calculates and returns the result the power of a number.
+Write a method that calculates and returns the result the power of a number.

 #### Sample Input and Output